Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Topological Stacks

 Suppose that $T$ is a paracompact Hausdorff space.
 Then:

 Note that any paracompact Hausdorff space is a shrinking space so without loss of generality we may assume that each cover $\mathcal{U}$ of $T$ is a topological covering by closed neighborhoods.
-Since any closed subset of a paracompact space is paracompact, this means that the groupoid $T_{\mathcal{U}}$ has paracompact object space.
-So the object space of $T_{\mathcal{U}}\times \h$ is the product of a paracompact Hausdorff space and a CW-complex, hence paracompact.
-Moreover, by Theorem \ref{thm:imp}, we have that
+Since any closed subset of a paracompact space is paracompact, this means that the groupoid $T_{\mathcal{U}}$ has paracompact Hausdorff object space.
+Moreover, the object space of $T_{\mathcal{U}}\times \h$ is the product of the compactly generated space $T_{\mathcal{U}}$ and the locally compact Hausdorff space $\h_0$, hence compactly generated.
+Since $T_{\mathcal{U}}$ has paracompact Hausdorff object space, and $\h_0$ is a disjoint union of compact Hausdorff spaces, the product is in fact paracompact Hausdorff by \cite{paraprod}.
+Finally, by Theorem \ref{thm:imp}, we have that

-Hence $\K\left(T\right) \cong \Map\left(\Y,\X\right)\left(T\right).$ \end{proof}
+Hence $\K\left(T\right) \simeq \Map\left(\Y,\X\right)\left(T\right).$ \end{proof}